What Are Cannabis Terpenes And What Do They Do?

 The same olfactory receptors that allow you to enjoy the robust aroma of cannabis are also found throughout bodily tissues.
 Receptors that may respond to plant terpenes have been found in the skin, lungs, heart, kidneys, and, perhaps most shockingly, sperm.

 One study published in Frontiers in Physiology, for example, found that fragrance molecules in bananas and apricot successfully dilated blood vessels in the lungs.
-The terpenes produced a strong enough reaction to counter the effects of inflammation that is typically seen in asthma patients.
+The aromatic molecules produced a strong enough reaction to counter the effects of inflammation that is typically seen in asthma patients.

 For another example, walking through a forest, where sharp-scented pine terpenes fill the air, has been shown to improve immune function and reduce stress on the nervous system.